anmases/AE3-PRO/README.md

 # AE3-PRO

 This is a PWA application about online video-club.
-You can login as an admin or customer.
+You can login as an admin in order to access the control panel or as customer to rent the available films.

 ## Running the application

+This is a full stack SpringBoot application which frontend is made with Vaadin, a framework that works over Node.js.
+Data is provided by MySQL connection through JPA SpringData ORM and films (only trailers as a sample) provided with Google Drive.
 The project is a standard Maven project.
 To run it from the command line, type `mvnw` (Windows), or `./mvnw` (Mac & Linux), then open http://localhost:8080 in your browser.